beajoynes/netbox-evaluation/plugins/topology-plugin.md

  * Could add the ability to add labels for cables for lengths etc?
  * Could add the ability to rename topology file before download?
 With default as the name of the saved filter?
  * Image resolution on download??
+ * Save image as SVG not just PNG/XML?
  * Can't click node to navigate to device page? <mark> DOUBLE CLICK!! </mark>
+* Can add current schematics as files to site (e.t.c)?

 # Further exploration ?